Dragan Džajić: Early starter

 Džajić was plucked from the relative obscurity of his local club, FK Jedinstvo, by Red Star Belgrade youth coach Miljan Miljanić, spending two years in the club's youth system.

 Though only 17 years and 8 days of age, Džajić was handed his first team debut by head coach Miša Pavić in a Yugoslav First League match against FK Budućnost Titograd on 8 June 1963, which finished 0–0.
 It was the last week of the 1962–63 league season with FK Partizan already clinching the league championship and Red Star hovering in 7th place, out of European spots.
 The match was played at Omladinski Stadium at Karaburma because Red Star's famous home Marakana was in the final construction stages.

 Džajić started out as a left-back but it was further up the flank that he made his impact.
-An expert dribbler, his left foot provided countless goals for teammate Vojin Lazarević.
+An expert dribbler, his left foot provided a constant stream of goals for teammate Vojin Lazarević.
 Džajić was rewarded with championship medals in 1964, 1968, 1969, 1970 and 1973, while he lifted the cup in 1964, 1968, 1970 and 1971.